-Certificate issued by a authority belonging to Symantec
+Certificate issued by an authority belonging to Symantec

-After a number of irregularities with certificates issued by Symantec root authorities came to light, browser vendors including Mozilla are gradually removing trust from these certificates in their products.
-In a first step, Firefox 60 will no longer trust certificates chaining up to Symantec root authorities (including all Symantec brands GeoTrust, RapidSSL, Thawte, and VeriSign) which were issued before 2016-06-01.
-In Firefox 63 this removal of trust will be extended to all Symantec certificates regardless of their issuing date.
+After a number of irregularities with certificates issued by Symantec root authorities came to light, browser vendors, including Mozilla, are gradually removing trust from these certificates in their products.
+Firefox will no longer trust server certificates issued by Symantec, including those issued under the GeoTrust, RapidSSL, Thawte and Verisign brands.
+For more information, see this Mozilla blog post.

-MOZILLA_PKIX_ERROR_ADDITIONAL_POLICY_CONSTRAINT_FAILED will be the primary error but with some servers, you may see the error code SEC_ERROR_UNKNOWN_ISSUER instead.
-In any case, if you come across such a site you should contact the owner of the website to inform them of that problem.
-We strongly encourage operators of affected sites to take immediate action to replace these certificates.
+MOZILLA_PKIX_ERROR_ADDITIONAL_POLICY_CONSTRAINT_FAILED will be the primary error, but with some servers, you may see the error code SEC_ERROR_UNKNOWN_ISSUER instead.
+If you come across such a site you should contact the owner of the website to inform them of the problem.

 Missing intermediate certificate